Vega Archipelago World Heritage Area

 The Eider Duck Museum in Nes documents the unique tradition whereby eider ducks are kept as domestic animals.
 The museum provides insight into the eider duck landscape with its fascinating and colourful nesting architecture.
-The E-Huset (Eider House) also includes an exhibition on the World Heritage area and the photo exhibition entitled "Udi øyan" (Out on the islands) by Helge A. Wold.
+The E-Huset (Eider House) also includes an exhibition on the World Heritage area and the photo exhibition entitled "Udi øyan" ("Out on the islands") by Helge A. Wold.
 In the old village shop you can buy souvenirs and local handicrafts.
-Open from June 10 to August 15, daily in July, but closed on Mondays in June and August.

 The Seven Sisters mountain range

-The famous Torghatten mountain, with its distinctive hole all the way through, just has to be seen.
-Man seems very small when walking through this natural tunnel, which is 160 metres long, 35 metres high and 15-20 metres wide.
+The famous Torghatten mountain, with its distinctive hole all the way through, has to be experienced.
+Man seems very small when walking through this natural tunnel, which is 160 meters long, 35 meters high and 15-20 meters wide.
 The hole was dug out in the mountain side by the sea thousands of years ago.
-The walk up to the hole along the well-prepared path takes about 30 minutes.
+The walk up to the hole along the well kept path takes about 30 minutes.

 The Petter Dass Museum at Alstahaug

-The museum, dedicated to Petter Dass, a Lutheran clergyman and the foremost Norwegian poet of his generation, consists of several buildings from the 18th and 19th century, and a spectacular new museum opened in October 2007.
+The museum dedicated to Petter Dass, a Lutheran clergyman and the foremost Norwegian poet of his generation, consists of several buildings from the 18th and 19th century, as well as a new museum building.
 The new building, designed by the famous Norwegian architect firm Snøhetta AS, contains exhibition spaces, a gift shop, café and library with an extensive selection of literature.
 The Petter Dass Museum is open year round with extended hours in summer.

 This Medieval church, built in the Romanesque style, was the main church in the parish of Petter Dass.
 There are guided tours of the church in the summer season, and by appointment for the rest of the year.

-The area around Sjøgata street in Mosjøen town centre is historical.
+The area around Sjøgata street in Mosjøen town center is historical.
 By building, living, shopping and working in Sjøgata street, people are making history there every day too, just as they did in the old days.
 Here you will find architectural gems and elegantly preserved buildings.
-Galleries, an authentic country store, restaurants and a beautiful hotel garden from where you can fish complete the picture.
+Galleries, an authentic country store, restaurants and a beautiful hotel garden complete the picture.
 Architectural conservation work in Sjøgata has been honoured with a national architecture award, a national environmental award and St. Olav's Rose.

-Laksforsen, Nordland's third largest attraction, is a majestic and picturesque waterfall with a 17-metre drop.
-The water volume here is a full 700 cubic metres per second.
+Laksforsen, Nordland's third largest attraction, is a majestic and picturesque waterfall with a 17-meter drop.
+The water volume here is a full 700 cubic meters per second.
 The Laksforsen Café offers a panoramic view of the waterfall.
-Location: By E6 in Grane, 13 kilometres north of Trofors and 30 kilometres south of Mosjøen.
+It is situated by E6 in Grane, 13 kilometers north of Trofors and 30 kilometers south of Mosjøen.

 The puffin island of Lovund

-The island of Lovund is best known for its puffin colony, which is home to around 200,000 birds.
+The island of Lovund is best known for its puffin colony and is home to around 200,000 birds.
 You can see the puffins on a tour to Lundeura.
 14 April is the annual Lundkommar Day, celebrating the first sign of summer and the puffins' homecoming.